dapr/components-contrib/README.md

 * [Middlewares](middleware/README.md)
 * [Workflow services](workflows/README.md)

-For documentation on how components are being used in Dapr in a language/platform agnostic way, visit [Dapr Docs](https://docs.dapr.io).
+For documentation on how components are being used in Dapr in a language/platform-agnostic way, visit [Dapr Docs](https://docs.dapr.io).

 ## Contribution